DS200-SP2022-Hunter/Week07-Feb22/README.md

 ```
 #########################################################
 # DS 200, SP 2022 semester
-# python code related to Lab 07
+# python code related to Lab 07 if you choose to adapt it
+# If you use this code, copy-paste it one block at a time
+# and try to understand what each block accomplishes
 #########################################################

 # Load needed python resources, including folium mapping module